jorgebaptista/essential-web-developer-course/README.md

 This repository serves as a archive for my coursework while taking the [Essential Web Developer Course by Robeen Dey](https://upskillcourses.com/courses/essential-web-developer-course).

-This coursework is divided into sections based on the [Course structure](https://upskillcourses.com/courses/essential-web-developer-course)
+The coursework is divided into sections based on the [course structure](https://upskillcourses.com/courses/essential-web-developer-course)

 ## Sections